Maryland / County

 What is the weather like in White Plains, MD year-round?

-White Plains experiences four distinct seasons, with mild winters averaging lows of 28°F and warm summers reaching highs near 89°F. The area receives about 44 inches of rainfall annually and enjoys sunshine 57% of the year, creating a pleasant climate for outdoor activities.
-These weather patterns support a comfortable, year-round lifestyle.
+White Plains experiences four distinct seasons, with warm summers reaching highs of 89°F and cold winters dipping to 28°F. The area receives about 44 inches of rainfall annually and enjoys sunshine on 57% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter